Picture of Saturn V Launch for Apollo 15 Mission

 If we want to find the mechanical power P

 generated by the rocket, differentiate the above expression with respect to time.
 This gives us

 Note that, in the above energy calculations, the rocket does not have to be flying in a straight line.
 The required energy U

 is the same regardless of the path taken by the rocket between initial and final velocity.
 However, it is assumed that any angular rotation of the rocket stays constant (and can therefore be excluded from the energy equation), or it is small enough to be negligible.
-Thus, the energy bookkeeping in this analysis of the rocket physics only consists of translational rocket velocity.
+Thus, the energy bookkeeping only consists of translational rocket velocity.